Eye Matter’s Board of Trustees meet 4 times a year on Zoom. Our next meeting takes place on 29th May 2025.

 Suzie Simons

-I am profoundly grateful for the unwavering support of my family and friends, who have stood by me through every step of my journey.
-It is their encouragement and belief in the cause that has fuelled my determination to create a brighter future for those with a visual impairment.
+I am deeply grateful for the unwavering support of my family and friends, whose encouragement has sustained me throughout this journey.
+Their belief in me—and in the vision of Eye Matter—continues to inspire my commitment to building a stronger, more connected community for those living with a visual impairment.

 Warren Marks